Greta Gynt

 Greta Gynt (born Margrethe Woxholt; 15 November 1916 – 2 April 2000) was a Norwegian dancer and actress.
 She is remembered for her starring roles in the British classic films The Dark Eyes of London, Mr. Emmanuel, Take My Life, Dear Murderer and The Ringer.

 She played lead roles in minor British films in the 1930s and early 40s, and by the late 40s she appeared in major films.
 The Rank Organisation tried to market her as the British Jean Harlow.
 She also attempted a career in the US, starring in MGM's Soldiers Three (1951) before returning to Britain.

 Her most famous films are the 1939 Bela Lugosi film The Dark Eyes of London as the tough heroine, heroic as an underground leader in Tomorrow We Live (1943), touching as Jewish Elsie Silver in Mr. Emmanuel (1944), forceful as loyal wife proving her husband's innocence in the thriller Take My Life, a promiscuous murderess in Dear Murderer, both in 1947, and as a nightclub singer singing "The Shady Lady Spiv" in Easy Money (1948).

 Biography

 Early life

 Greta Gynt was born Margrethe Woxholt in Oslo, Norway.
 As a child, she moved with her parents to Britain and started dancing lessons at the age of 5.
 Eventually, they moved back to Norway.
 At age 12, she started as a dancer at the Chat Noir shows in Oslo.

 After the Swedish film The Song to Her (1934), her mother, costume designer Kirsten Woxholt, felt Gynt would have better luck in Britain.
 She got a letter of recommendation from Fox Film and moved back to the UK.

 Move to the UK

-Gynt had a minor role in It Happened in Paris (1935) and a larger one in Boys Will Be Girls (1937) and The Last Curtain (1938).
-She was in Second Best Bed (1938), a Tom Walls farce; The Last Barricade (1938); Sexton Blake and the Hooded Terror (1938) with Tod Slaughter; Too Dangerous to Live (1939); and She Couldn't Say No (1939).

-Gynt had the female lead in The Arsenal Stadium Mystery (1939); The Dark Eyes of London (1939) with Bela Lugosi; Bulldog Sees It Through (1940) and The Middle Watch (1940) with Jack Buchanan; Two for Danger (1940) with Barry K. Barnes; Room for Two (1940) with Vic Oliver; and Crook's Tour (1940) with Basil Radford and Naunton Wayne.

 She continued with leading roles in The Common Touch (1941); Tomorrow We Live (1943); It's That Man Again (1944) with Tommy Handley; and Mr. Emmanuel (1944) with Felix Aylmer.

 Gynt supported Sid Field in London Town (1946), a notorious big budget flop.

 Stardom

-Gynt was given star parts in the crime films Dear Murderer (1947), and Take My Life (1947).
-She was top billed in the comedy Easy Money (1948), and in the drama The Calendar (1948).